Holly-Transport/Most_Dangerous_Writing_App/README.md

-# Most Dangerous Writing App
+# The Most Dangerous Writing App

 Inspired by a Squibler application of the same name, this desktop app helps break writer's block by asking writers to quickly respond to prompts.
 If writers are idle for 5 seconds, all of their work is deleted, but if they can continuously write for one minute, they can save their masterpiece.